A motorcyclist has suffered multiple injuries, which police initially thought were fatal, after colliding with a car at St Margarets roundabout.

 Following the crash on the A316 junction between The Avenue and the roundabout on Wednesday, June 6, police were treating the area as a crime scene, causing tailbacks along the road.

 Chief inspector Graham Simpson at Twickenham station said: “The traffic collision was treated as a possible fatal incident.
-A crime scene was put in place and traffic was diverted causing serious disruption to motorists.
+A crime scene was put in place and traffic was diverted causing serious